strainer/Fdrandom.js/readme.md

 Practical seeding can be achieved by sending an array containing public user strings, or private unique ids, or a single number or nothing depending on the level of uniqueness desired.

 `Fdrandom.hot(seed)` returns an unpredictable clone which includes seeds from browser crypto if available, and date and Math.random if not available.

-Seeding pots with same data or setting same state of course produces identical random number streams.
+Seeding pots with same data or setting same state produces identical random number streams.
 Any difference in seeds should result in completely unrelatable streams.

+Seeding digests all elements of any array or object up 1000 deep and strings up to 100000 char so might be used with repot() to effectively hash objects.

 'Pot'ing is a relatively slow operation (about 20,000 op/s) as the Fdrandom object gets cloned for each pot.
-'Repot'ing with a new seed is much faster. 'repot' without seed resets to first potted state and is very fast.
+'Repot'ing with a new seed is 5x faster. 'repot' without seed resets to first potted state and is very fast.

 Precision/Types
 ---------------
-`i32` returns number values equivalent to signed 32 bit integers which can be reinterpreted as unsigned by the javascript idiom of `val>>>0` for 'unsigning'  , `val|0` 're-signs'
+`i32` returns number values equivalent to signed 32 bit integers

 `ui32` returns number values of unsigned int values